themanoftalent/NLP/README.md

 ## Contributing
 We welcome contributions to this repository.
 If you have additional scripts, examples, or improvements to share, please open a pull request.
 You can also report issues or suggest new features.

-## License
-This repository is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for your NLP projects.
-Please refer to the [LICENSE](LICENSE) file for more details.

 Happy NLP coding!